 I believe it’s incredibly important to increase leadership diversity.
 To that end, I’m really encouraged by our willingness to have honest conversations at Cox about race and racism.
 We’re consciously creating space for these conversations and there’s an openness about our desire to improve, creating an environment where everyone feels more authentically included.

-Assistant Vice President, Corporate Communications, Cox Enterprises
+Vice President, Corporate Communications and Public Relations, Cox Enterprises

 I believe that People of Color must see themselves reflected in the leadership of an organization.
 It’s how we retain fresh, diverse talent so that we can embrace change and innovate more quickly.
 We must be open to learning and growing together.
 Learning about others, and then developing a true understanding about systemic racism, is critical in making a difference — in the workplace and our communities.

 Building a more diverse and inclusive Cox should be viewed as an ongoing journey, and we need to stay focused and committed for the long term.
 We must create pathways for People of Color to join, grow, and advance their careers at Cox.
 Just imagine the creativity and innovation we would unleash by leveraging our diversity across the entire spectrum of job levels.

 Market Vice President, Cox Communications — Southwest

 I want the voice of our employees to be heard in everything we do.
 I think it’s more important than ever for us to ask our Black colleagues to tell their stories, and to actively listen to those stories so we can challenge and educate ourselves on the systemic and institutional racism that exists in our society and, as a result, within Cox.
 Once we listen, we must then act.
 Together, we can make real and permanent change.